-Supported fields and operators for load balancer rules · Cloudflare Load Balancing
+Supported fields and operators

 IP address

-The client TCP IP address, which may be adjusted to reflect the actual address of the client by using, for example, HTTP headers such as
+The client TCP IP address, which may be adjusted to reflect the actual address of the client by using HTTP headers such as

 Example value: